christian-schlichtherle/fun-io/module-structure-and-features.md

 ## Application Modules

 Application modules depend on the API and expect some implementation to be injected for a particular task.
-Like implementation modules, the provide a single facade class containing static methods to solve their particular task:
+Like implementation modules, they provide a single facade class containing static methods to solve their particular
+task:

 + [![Fun I/O Delta](https://img.shields.io/maven-central/v/global.namespace.fun-io/fun-io-delta.svg?label=Fun%20I/O%20Delta&maxAge=3600)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22global.namespace.fun-io%22%20AND%20a%3A%22fun-io-delta%22)
   Provides utility functions for diffing and patching archive files or directories.